 Then the product

 is written as

-Thus, $W(t)$ serves as a generating function for $\{M_1[m]\}_{m=0}^{k}$, with additional coefficients $\{R_1[m]\}_{m=k+1}^{2k}$ that are not used in the computation of derivatives up to order $k$.
+Thus, $W(t)$ serves as a generating function for $\{M_1[m]\}_{m=0}^{k}$, with additional coefficients $\{R_1[m]\}_{m=k+1}^{2k}$ that are not used in the computation of derivatives up to the order of $k$.
 Since $W(t)$ is a polynomial of degree at most $2k$, it can be uniquely reconstructed by polynomial interpolation by choosing $2k+1$ distinct points.
-In this scheme, the total cost of the matrix multiplications is $(2k+1)C$, since we need to compute distinct points of $W$ at $2k+1$ points.
-Note that this interpolation scheme introduces an additional overhead from tensor additions and scalar multiplications, although the number of dominant contractions is reduced, which could be even slower than contraction tree based differentiation at small $k$.
+In this scheme, the total cost of the matrix-multiplications is $(2k+1)C$, since we need to compute distinct points of $W$ at $2k+1$ points.
+Note that this interpolation scheme introduces an additional overhead from tensor additions and scalar multiplications, although the number of dominant contractions is reduced, which could be even slower than contraction-tree-based differentiation at small $k$.